 Key considerations for businesses and governments

-The OECD/G20 Base Erosion and Profit Shifting (BEPS) Project marks a milestone in an era of unprecedented international tax cooperation.
-The BEPS Project helps governments close the gaps in international tax rules through a comprehensive, coherent and co-ordinated reform effort.

 Clear, consistent and transparent international standards of taxation are essential for cross-border trade, business investment, jobs and growth.
 Furthermore, co-operation is a key consideration to simplify administrative processes that facilitate trade.

 Governments should agree on acceptable forms of tax competition and avoid labelling businesses as aggressive tax planners or tax avoiders when using legislated tax incentives.
 In return, businesses must adhere to rules and principles agreed upon by and between countries.